abustamam/Neighborhood-Map/README.md

 ### Features

--Search for Groupons in a specific area
+- Search for Groupons in a specific area
--Click on markers to center and see groupon URL
+- Click on markers to center and see groupon URL

 ## To do